Dezzmeister/tsengcoin/tsengcoin-core/docs/TsengScript.md

 | 2 | 2 | ->
 ```

-Finally, `OP_EQUAL` pops its two operands off the stack and compares them.
-If the operands have different types, `OP_EQUAL` throws an error.
-In this case both types are `UByteSeq`, so we can compare them. `OP_EQUAL` pushes the result of the comparison on the stack:
+Finally, `EQUAL` pops its two operands off the stack and compares them.
+If the operands have different types, `EQUAL` throws an error.
+In this case both types are `UByteSeq`, so we can compare them. `EQUAL` pushes the result of the comparison on the stack:

 ```
 | TRUE | ->